folio-org/folio-org.github.io/doc/create-new-repo.md

 These are notes to assist developers with creating a new FOLIO module as a repository.
 Initial setup files and configuration.
+The first few items can only be done by the initial creator of the repository or its owners, and should happen early.
+Use its "Settings" area.

+Ensure that access is configured for the relevant FOLIO GitHub [Teams](https://github.com/orgs/folio-org/teams) (e.g. foliodev-core, stripes).

+Disable the Issues and Wiki via Settings.
+We use the FOLIO resources.

 Add a concise description to the GitHub repository.
 Consider that this will also be used elsewhere.

-Ensure that access is configured for the FOLIO GitHub Teams.

-Disable the Issues and Wiki via Settings.
-We use the FOLIO resources.

 Copy initial files from an existing FOLIO module repository (e.g.
 [mod-notes](https://github.com/folio-org/mod-notes),